 Judge Rogers Orders Mandatory Mediation

-Last Friday, June 10, 2022, less than a month after the 16th and final bellwether trial was completed, the 3M Earplug MDL Judge issued an Order requiring both sides to participate in mandatory mediation.
+On June 10, 2022, less than a month after the 16th and final bellwether trial was completed, the 3M Earplug MDL Judge issued an Order requiring both sides to participate in mandatory mediation.
 Judge Rogers appointed 3 veteran mediators to act as Special Masters for purposes of the mediation.
 She also included a list of individuals who were required to participate in the mediation.
 The mediation must be scheduled before July 15 and last at least 3 days.